keldaanCommunity/pokemonAutoChess/deployment/deployment.md

 # How to deploy your own Pokemon Auto Chess

 The guide goal is to show you how to deploy Pokemon Auto Chess in different providers.
+At the end of the tutorial, you will have your own pokemon auto chess server like https://pokemon-auto-chess-505f643cbc85.herokuapp.com/.

 ### Prerequisites